geopanag/awesome-influence-maximization-papers/readme.md

     - Jung, Kyomin, Wooram Heo, and Wei Chen
     - ICDM 2012

-- **Scalable and parallelizable processing of influence maximization for large-scale social networks?**
+- **Scalable and parallelizable processing of influence maximization for large-scale social networks**
 	- Kim, Jinha and Kim, Seung-Keol and Yu, Hwanjo
 	- ICDE 2013